Levminer/authme/.github/SECURITY.md

 ## Reporting a Vulnerability

--   Please report security vulnerabilitys thru email at: <authme@levminer.com>.
+-   Please report security vulnerabilitys in email at: <authme@levminer.com>

 ## Release cycle